Skylake-dev/Notes/Machine Learning/Machine Learning.md

 So when we have a large number of samples we want to use unbiased estimators since this will reduce the variance and so the total error.
 On the other hand we have to use biased estimators when we have a few samples to compensate for the high variance.

 ### Training error and prediction error
 Given a dataset `D` with `N` samples we can choose a loss function to measure the error of our model on our samples.
 This is what we have focused so far using for example RSS.
-The problem of considering only the train error does not take into account the variance, it reprensents only the bias of the model.
+The problem of considering only the train error is that it does not take into account the variance, it reprensents only the bias of the model.

 What we want to estimate to select our model is the true error (prediction error).
 How can we do so?
 - split dataset in training set and test set
 - train over training set
 - evaluate performance over test set
 ![train_and_prediction_error](assets/train_and_prediction_error.png)

-How do we split depends on the problem and the samples that we have.
+How we split the data depends on the problem and the samples that we have.

 IMPORTANT:
 Do not use test samples to select our model, we need to use it only in the end to evaluate performance or else it is like we are using the test error for learning (training).